fblazt/todos-vanilla/README.md

 ## About

 Todos is a Web App that can be used to organize your to-do or task list.

+## Technical Documentation

+Todos Web App is an app that built based on MVC (Model-View-Controller) framework by JavaScript.
+Each of this parts handles its own task and functions.

+Looking at the app folder structure, there is view.js file that will renders the view to the user, and communicating with controller.js file.

+And from controller.js, it will connect the view.js and model.js, making the view updated with the database.

+The model.js is the one that connected to the local database, updating the data by trigger from store.js.

+Store.js is the file that use to control the database, the database used for this project is browser's localStorage.
+The data that saved to localStorage is JSON data using the stringify() method, and can be read  or parsed back by using parse() method from JSON.

+While template.js is the file that connected to the HTML element and update each element following the trigger from all of the function above.

 ## User Guide